by Yvette Nolan

 On the eve of a historical Land Claim decision, members of a divided community wrestle with the notion of change.
 The prospect of a huge government payout comes with excitement and talk of its potential impacts.
 However, this is soon shadowed by a long history of social poverty, band office politics, cronyism, and the complexity of human relationships.

 As the events of the past collide with the present, old bones emerge, causing the people of Thunder Hawk First Nation to question the motives of their leadership and their own personal lives.
 Is money really the solution?

 Mark Dieter is a Canadian First Nations playwright, actor, and director with 19 written stage plays to date, 11 of which have been produced.
 A Path of Ghosts and Warriors takes place in the same community as the previous Equity-produced play RRAP (2005), a story about a native housing crisis on a First Nations reserve.
 Mark has also written for radio, studied film and screen-writing, and has a screenplay in pre-production development titled Loaded.
 Currently, Mark is working on thirteen-part 2D motion comic web-series called “Kevin Stone”.

 by Larry Guno

 presented by The Raven Collective

-The true story of a riot at Edmonton Residential School in 1959.
-The students rioted when they learned of the dismissal of their beloved English supervisor, after a boy died running away from the school.
+A true story at Edmonton Residential School in 1959 when the students rioted at the news of the dismissal of their beloved English supervisor, after a boy died running away from the school.
 The students revolted, and put the building and staff on lock-down until the RCMP intervened.

 Playwright: Larry Guno